Axiom-0

 The minimal prose vocabulary for telling the story of any collapse-return cycle.
 Click a word to see its ledger role and operational definition.

-Three-Tier Architecture
+Two-Axis Architecture

 Every symbol, function, and artifact belongs to exactly one tier.
 Click to understand each layer.